mwieder/myPower/README.md

 2. Download and Unzip myPower-main.zip (this project) to preferred Folder (Usually /home/pi/myPower)

+3. Right click the myPower file, go to properties -> permissions and allow anyone to execute (or CHMOD)

-3. run the myPower executable
+4. run the myPower executable

-4. Log files are CSV type and will be saved into /home/pi/myPower/log
+5. Log files are CSV type and will be saved into /home/pi/myPower/log

+The myPower program was created using LiveCode community version 7.0.4